vtexdocs/dev-portal-content/docs/guides/Integration Guides/pii-compliant-accounts/profile-system.md

 }
 [/block]

->❗ When implementing your integration:\n- Do not forget to check the [Adaptations and limitations](https://developers.vtex.com/vtex-rest-api/docs/adaptations-and-limitations) that impact other integrations.\n- Note that, at the moment, Master Data triggers are not supported by the PII compliant Profile System.
+>❗ When implementing your integration:\n- Do not forget to check the [Adaptations and limitations](https://developers.vtex.com/vtex-rest-api/docs/adaptations-and-limitations) that impact other integrations.\n- Note that, at the moment, Master Data triggers are not supported by the PII platform version Profile System.

 ## Permission